ThomasS68/Password-Keypad/README.md

 Keypad Key Use:
   "Entr"      - checks the password you entered when pressed.
 Returns a
                 "true" boolean status.
-  "Clr"       - backspaces and erases the last character entered "End"       - exits password check without the password check.
+  "Clr"       - backspaces and erases the last character entered.
+  "End"       - exits password check without doing the check.
 Returns
                 a "false" boolean status.
   "*" or "#"  - no special meaning.
 These characters can be used in
                 the password.